 If the cat is in a shelter and confined to small space or in a home setting and sleeps a lot, the biting and scratching normally means the cat is lacking exercise and stimulation release and will need some encouragement to initiate the exercise.
-Play with the cat so it runs around and releases that energy.
-Once the cat shows signs that he/she is getting tired and starts to relax, then attempt to pet it.
-If the cat begins biting or scratching, say "NO" in a stern voice so it starts to recognize the tone for misbehavior.
-Then walk away.
+Use a toy like a feather or wand with dangling item to play with the cat so it runs around and releases that energy.
+Once the cat shows signs that he/she is getting tired and starts to relax, then you may attempt to pet it.
+If the cat still shows signs of hissing or negative behavior, set the toy down, then walk away.
 If the cat starts napping a few minutes later, try again.
-Once the cat allows the petting without biting or scratching, reward the cat with praise in soft pleasant voice and continue petting.
+Once the cat allows the petting without biting or scratching, reward the cat with praise in soft pleasant voice.
 A treat is an excellent idea to reward good behavior.
 It is recommended to exercise and play with the cat at least twice a day for several minutes especially for young adults to learn good habits early.
 Repetition and consistency are key to any training.
 Good luck!

 If you have a success story, please share with us and we'll post it here for others to learn.
 Email us at firstname.lastname@example.org